What To Do In Glacier Park In The Spring

 - Bike/walk the Going to the Sun road.
 Take advantage of the fact that the road is closed to vehicles and enjoy this amazing corridor without cars.
-LOCAL TIP: Always keep your distance from wildlife, bring bear spray and check the hiker/ biker status of the Going to the Sun road before you leave.
+Local tip: Always keep your distance from wildlife, bring bear spray and check the hiker/ biker status of the Going to the Sun road before you leave.
+We guide bike tours in the spring, and rent bikes, too.

 - Take a boat ride on the lake.
-Glacier Park Boats start their DeSmet tours on May 25th.
+Glacier Park Boats typically stars their Lake McDonald tours in May.

 - Look for wildlife.
 Go for a morning/evening drive along the Camas Road.
-Drive and look around for your best chance of seeing bears, deer, coyote, moose or even mountain lion.
-Please respect all wildlife by keeping your distance and remember that you must obey all traffic rules.
+Drive and look around for bears, deer, coyote, moose or even mountain lion.
+Please respect all wildlife by keeping your distance.

 - Check out the historic Lake McDonald Lodge.
-It opens for the season May 25th.
+It usually opens for the season in late May.

 North Fork Valley

 - Bike or walk the Inner North Fork road.
-Choose from a ride from Fish Creek to Polebridge, or ride into Bowman or Kintla Lake.
+Choose to ride from Fish Creek to Polebridge, or ride into Bowman or Kintla Lake.
 This is great pre-season, when the roads are closed to vehicles.
 Please note that these roads are dirt.

 - Eat baked goods!
-Cookies, bear claws, sandwiches, bread…the Polebridge Mercantile opens for the season on April 26th and it’s a great addition to a day up in the North Fork.
+Cookies, bear claws, sandwiches, bread … the world famous Polebridge Mercantile opens for the season in the spring and it’s a great addition to a day up in the North Fork.

 - Look for wildlife.
-The meadows up in this valley are known for their deer and elk, but I’ve been lucky enough to see bear, coyote, moose and even wolf up there (again, please respect all wildlife).
+The meadows up in this valley are known for their deer and elk, but we’ve been lucky enough to see bear, coyote, moose and even wolf up there over the years – again, please respect all wildlife.

 The Belly River